Questions Related to Townhouse

 Harbor Ridge Resort has a resale list; and we have begun a resale program.
 Owners must submit a Resale Listing Form to be included on the list.
 Any resort staff member can help buyers and sellers find each other.
 We will forward the list to anyone who requests it.
 The resort will prepare your deed work for $200.

 Getaway weekends will again be available beginning in December, as Interval has filled all deposited inventory from April to November.
-Getaways are $95 for one night, $150 for two nights, and $199 for three nights.
+Getaways are $175 for two nights, and $50 for each additional night.
 Getaways can only be booked less than 7 days prior to check-in.
+A two-night minimum is now required to cover costs.

 How do I deposit my float week with an exchange company?